Sutherland spaceport could become a major tourist attraction6th Mar 2020

 Locals have raised concerns about the potential negative impact on the local road from increased traffic and have actively voiced their concerns in response to the planning application submitted to the Highlands Council.
 Locals have also raised concerns about the impact of the proposed launch site on the local environment, with specific concerns raised about the ecological impact on the surrounding peatlands.
 Highlands and Islands Enterprise have promised to address those concerns, and the changes to the road infrastructure is one of the ways in which they have attempted to reduce any negative impact on local roads’ infrastructure.

 Environmentalists including the Extinction Rebellion group are particularly worried about high quantities of carbon dioxide (C02) being released as a result of disturbing large areas of peat and the creation of a viewing site may contribute to further disturbance of the large peatland.
 HIE, however, have assured the public that everything is under control.
 According to their spokesperson, the Sutherland spaceport plan has taken into account all necessary measures needed to respect the local environment.

 Whatever the growing concerns may be, it’s looking very unlikely that HIE will make any significant changes to its plans regarding this launch site.
-If the project proceeds through the planning process without any major obstacles then the Sutherland spaceport is potentially going to be one of Europe’s main space hubs, likely to attract a large number of tourists.
+If the project proceeds through the planning process without any major obstacles, then the Sutherland spaceport is potentially going to be one of Europe’s main space hubs, likely to attract numerous tourists.